vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

 The following are issues we already know about and that will be fixed as soon as possible:

 #.
 In order to paint, a region must be selected and cropped to
 #.
-The option to paint a new source mask has multiple issues we are aware of.
-If the user encounters problems we suggest to record and send us the log file and restart DaVIE-v.
-#.
 Problem with virus protection systems.
 We will make a request to Norton to have our software "whitelisted".
 In the meantime the virus protection does not recognize the .exe and puts up the warning.
 See more details `here <https://www.symantec.com/connect/forums/how-avoid-wsreputation1-error>`_